OlivierMiracle/hackyeah.oneparagraph.backend/README.md

 }
 ````

-## Step 1:
+## Steps:
-Clone this repository.
+- Clone this repository.
-## Step 2:
-Add User Secrets
+- Add User Secrets
-## Step 3:
-Run either the Function app or API with Visual Studio 2022
+- Run either the Function app or API with Visual Studio 2022

 # Current State:
 - The Category tab is fully functional.